Logged data

 Logfile

-Show the created output of a cronjob:
+The created output of a cronjob look like this:

 cat /var/tmp/cronlogs/[your-logfile]*.log